makerdao/mips/MIP58/MIP58.md

 As defined in the following diagram.
 The RWA Foundation itself is not intended to directly hold any RWA but to have SPV (Special Purpose Vehicle) subsidiaries that hold the actual RWA.
 RWA Foundation should only hold equity interests in subsidiaries in order to qualify as a "Pure Equity Holding Company" under the "International Tax Co-Operation (Economic Substance) Act" of the Cayman Islands

- There could be a SPV per collateral type.
-This allows to select the right jurisdiction for each SPV and define a set of rules (e.g. Articles of Association) for each.
-As an example, investments in the U.S. may be generally be carried out through a member-managed Delaware LLC (with RWA Foundation as the sole member).
+While there could be one Foundation per collateral type, it can also be a SPV per collateral type (or any hybrid combination).
+This allows to select the right jurisdiction/legal structure for each SPV and define a set of rules (e.g. Articles of Association) for each.
+As an example, investments in the U.S. may be carried out through a member-managed Delaware LLC (with RWA Foundation as the sole member) or through a Delaware Statutory Trust (with RWA Foundation as the trust sponsor).
 MakerDAO will lend (or contribute) DAI to the RWA Foundation which will contribute (or lend) the proceeds to the SPV for investment in the RWA.

 For illustrative purposes, the objects for which the RWA Foundations are established could be the following: